 Two brands that I recommend are Winsor & Newton (their Cotman line is great for beginners) and Sakura Koi Watercolors (good for beginners in terms of both quality and price-this one actually comes with 24 different colors).
 Here are the Amazon links for both:

 Winsor & Newton Cotman Watercolors Sketchers' Pocket Box

 Finally, download and use the PDF below to practice your watercolor painting skills!
 I suggest printing it and transferring the drawing onto watercolor paper using a pencil and some tracing paper.
-Once you have that done, open up the Unsplash link for the actual apple picture so that you can use it as reference throughout your painting process!
+Once you have that done, open up the Altphotos link for the actual apple picture so that you can use it as reference throughout your painting process!

-Unsplash is an awesome website that provides TONS of free high quality images that you can use in your art studies!
+Altphotos is an awesome website that provides TONS of free high quality images that you can use in your art studies!

 That's it for now my friends!
 Apply and be mindful of these ten things throughout your painting and your watercolor skills will improve in no time!

 Which of these ten things gives you the most trouble?
 Is there any other aspect of watercolor painting that you find particularly frustrating that didn't make in on the list?
 I'd love to know!
 Let's have a discussion in the comments section below!